cmu-sei/juneberry/juneberry/documentation/property_inference_attack_configuration_specification.md

 universes to produce model configs for the shadow models.

 ### shadow_disjoint_quantity
-Integer indicating the number of disjoint shadow models to generate for the attack.
+Integer indicating the number of disjoint shadow models to generate during the property inference attack.

 ### shadow_superset_quantity
-Integer indicating the number of superset shadow models to generate for the attack.
+Integer indicating the number of superset shadow models to generate during the property inference attack.

 ### meta
-The name of a model in the model directory whose model config will serve as the baseline config for training the meta-models associated with the attack.
+The name of a model in the model directory whose model config will serve as the baseline config for training the meta-models associated with the property inference attack.
 There will be a meta-model config for the "disjoint" universe and another for the "superset" universe.

 ## data_configs
-This section describes the dataset config files that will be required to train and evaluate the models during the various phases of the attack.
+This section describes the dataset config files that will be required to train and evaluate the models during the various phases of the property inference attack.

 ### training_data
 The name of a dataset config file that will serve as the baseline dataset config for all the